May 27, 2015

-Legal statement about using DDAC biocide to kill and control moss: For many years the active ingredient in Benz Bio Cleanze (DDAC) has been used to kill and control moss.
+Legal statement about using biodegradable Bio Cleanze to kill and control moss: For many years the active ingredient in Bio Cleanze (DDAC) was used to kill and control moss.

-But now, as from June 2015, the politicians and bureaucrats have decreed that moss is to be considered a “plant” and therefore comes under a different set of labeling regulations.
+But as from June 2015 the politicians and bureaucrats decreed that moss is to be considered a “plant” and therefore comes under a different set of labelling regulations.

-As such the law states that now, only manufacturers of expensive herbicides (aka “weedkillers”), which are often quite unhealthy for humans and for our environment, can claim to kill and control moss.
+As such the law now states that only manufacturers of expensive herbicides (aka “weedkillers”), which are often quite unhealthy for humans and for our environment as a whole, can claim to kill and control moss.

-From June 2015 no biocide manufacturer can state that a biocide such as Benz Bio Cleanze kills and controls moss, even though it was used to kill and control moss for many years ...
+From June 2015 no biocide manufacturer can state that a biocide such as Benz Bio Cleanze kills and controls moss, even though it was previously used to kill and control moss for many years.